lokeshpusarla100/llm-incident-commander/datadog-config/CONFIGURATION_GUIDE.md

    - Service: {{service.name}}

    **What This Means:**
-   The LLM responses contain phrases indicating uncertainty such as:
+   The Judge LLM semantically evaluated responses and detected:
-   - "I think", "maybe", "might be wrong"
+   - **Contradictions**: Response directly contradicts the context
-   - "not sure", "possibly", "could be"
+   - **Unsupported claims**: Response makes claims not backed by context

    This may indicate:
    - Model degradation